pwyf/aid-transparency-tracker/iatidataquality/docs/donor_guide.md

 * Information is published for some but not all projects; OR
 * Qualifiers are stated which confirm publication is not
 * comprehensive, i.e. "major projects", "lighthouse projects", "case studies", "key projects".

 Criteria for selecting 'not published':

 * The information is not published.
 For activity level questions, this information is not being published for any of the projects assessed.

 ### Providing your feedback

-1. Go to the 'Publication' section of the survey.
+- Go to the 'Publication' section of the survey.
-2. The information items we are looking for are listed.
-To see a definition for each information item, click on it
+- The information items we are looking for are listed.
+To see a definition for each information item, click on it.
-3. Review each of the responses provided.
+- Review each of the responses provided.
 If you agree with our assessment for that question, move on to the next question.
-4. If you disagree with our assessment or would like to provide additional information for any of the questions:
+- If you disagree with our assessment or would like to provide additional information for any of the questions:
-   a.
-Select your own response for the question.
+ 1. Select your own response for the question.
-   b.
-If the information is published, provide a URL as evidence.
+ 2. If the information is published, provide a URL as evidence.
 If the information is not published, please put N/A in the 'evidence' text box.
-   c.
-For some questions, we would like to know the format that the information is provided in.
-There
+ 3. For some questions, we would like to know the format that the information is provided in.
+There are three format choices: machine readable (Excel or CSV files), website or PDF.
+If you disagree with the selection made, please update it.
-   d.
-In the comments box, please add any feedback or clarifications that you think will help us better
+ 4. In the comments box, please add any feedback or clarifications that you think will help us better understand your answer.
+This is particularly helpful if you think the response might be unclear or open to interpretation.

-are three format choices: machine readable (Excel or CSV files), website or PDF.
-If you disagree

-with the selection made, please update it.

-understand your answer.
-This is particularly helpful if you think the response might be unclear

-or open to interpretation.
 Feel free to add any questions you have for us in the same box.
-It

-would also be helpful if you could let us know when you might be able to start publishing this

-information if you are not currently doing so.
+It would also be helpful if you could let us know when you might be able to start publishing this information if you are not currently doing so.

 ### Submitting the survey